syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 ## Change the offset

 In addition to position the shape pointer, it is also possible to change the offset of the shape pointer.
-The offset is calculated as the distance from the axis.
-The offset cannot be negative and the cross positioned elements will not get affected by the offset value.
-The below code snippet demonstrates changing the offset value of the shape pointer.
+The `offset` is the distance from the axis.
+The `offset` cannot be negative and the cross positioned elements will not get affected by the `offset` value.
+The below code snippet demonstrates changing the `offset` value of the shape pointer.

 {% highlight dart %}